jeremymatthewwerner/trip-planner-gpt-airbnb/PRIVACY_POLICY.md

 We use the information we collect to:

-1. **Provide the Service**: Process your requests and generate personalized travel recommendations, Airbnb listings, and itineraries.
+1. **Provide the Service**: Process your requests and generate personalized travel recommendations, listings, and itineraries.

 2. **Improve the Service**: Analyze usage patterns to enhance the functionality and user experience of our GPT.